Supporting you mentally and physically

 Student Support Group

-During the fall semester, join trained psychology students, a professional counselor and your peers in a safe space to discuss how to cope with everything from stress to depression.
+During the academic year, join trained psychology students, a professional counselor and your peers in a safe space to discuss how to cope with everything from stress to depression.

-The group meets Mondays from 12:20-1:20 p.m. in the Advanced Technology Center, room 316.
+The group meets at Central Campus in Blue Bell on Mondays from 12:20-1:20 p.m. in Parkhouse Hall, room 102.
 This series is sponsored by Student Affairs.

 If you're having an emergency or crisis situation, dial 9-1-1 for immediate assistance.